Skip to content

 Auto-Captured URLs

-How Coppermind automatically detects and tags URLs you share in conversation, making links searchable and preventing the "I already gave you that link" frustration.
+How Armbrain automatically detects and tags URLs you share in conversation, making links searchable and preventing the "I already gave you that link" frustration.

 During client work, you share URLs constantly -- Google Drive folders, campaign dashboards, competitor websites, reference articles, shared docs.
 In a normal conversation, those links are lost the moment the session ends.
 The next time you need that link, you have to dig through chat history or ask the client again.

-Whenever you store something -- a full memory, a quick note, or just mention it in conversation -- Coppermind scans the content for links.
+Whenever you store something -- a full memory, a quick note, or just mention it in conversation -- Armbrain scans the content for links.
 If it finds any, it automatically:

 1. Adds url and shared_resource tags to the memory